awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-component-mutationactionsetstateparameter.md

 # AWS::AmplifyUIBuilder::Component MutationActionSetStateParameter<a name="aws-properties-amplifyuibuilder-component-mutationactionsetstateparameter"></a>

-<a name="aws-properties-amplifyuibuilder-component-mutationactionsetstateparameter-description"></a>The `MutationActionSetStateParameter` property type specifies Not currently supported by AWS CloudFormation\. for an [AWS::AmplifyUIBuilder::Component](aws-resource-amplifyuibuilder-component.md)\.
+The `MutationActionSetStateParameter` property specifies the state configuration when an action modifies a property of another element within the same component\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-component-mutationactionsetstateparameter-syntax"></a>